MinaProtocol/mina/frontend/website/docs/troubleshooting.md

                 status: active
         ...

-2. Run the following commands, with the IP address next to the `inet` field in the previous step.
+2. Run the following commands, with the IP address next to `inet` in the previous step.
 Note that you'll have to run it twice for the two ports below:

         $ sudo upnpc -a <your-ip-address> 8302 8302 TCP
         $ sudo upnpc -a <your-ip-address> 8303 8303 UDP